bryanthowell-tableau/tableau_tools/README.md

 ##### 1.5.1.1 Workbooks Connected to Published Data Sources
 Tableau Server only requires unique names for Workbooks and Data Sources within a Project, rather than within the Site.
 This means you can have multiple workbooks or data sources with the same “visible name”.
 Internally, Tableau Server generates a unique “contentUrl” property using a pattern which removes spaces and other characters, and appends numbers if the pattern would result in overwriting any existing contentUrl.
 However, there is no guarantee that you will get the same contentUrl from Site to Site, since the publish order could result in the numbering being different.

 To publish a workbook connected to Published Data Sources, you need to be aware of what the Destination contentUrl property will be of any Data Source, and then substitute that value into the definition of the Published Data Source in the workbook file prior to publish (in addition to the Site Content Url, which otherwise would be handled automatically).
+This is done using tableau_documents, which is covered in section 2 of this README.

 There's a very thorough explanation of this availabe at
 <https://tableauandbehold.com/2018/05/17/replicating-workbooks-with-published-data-sources/>.